 When your natural response to stress is consistently misinterpreted as rudeness or defiance, it takes a toll on your mental health.
 As a child, I didn't have the words to explain what was happening inside me.
 All I knew was that I was disappointing the adults around me.

 This constant feeling of being "wrong" chips away at your self-worth.
 You start to believe the labels: that you are difficult, that you are broken.
 This shame leads to further social withdrawal, creating a feedback loop of anxiety and isolation.
-You learn to see yourself through the eyes of those who misunderstand you.

 I spent years believing I was fundamentally broken because my body reacted in a way no one understood.
 The shame was heavier than the silence.